a fee-based online consultation clinic for Obstetrics & Gynecology

 • Malpresentations: Malpresentations or abnormal presentations of the foetus' (like breech or transverse presentation may occur), increasing the incidence of cesarian sections.

-Management/Treatment of Twin Pregnancy:
+Management/Treatment of a Twin Pregnancy

-During the pregnancy :
+During the Pregnancy

 • The general health of the patient has to be improved.